mik-laj/discovery-api/gen_data/release_notes_md/anthos_gke_docs_on_prem_archive_1_1_release_notes.md

 #  Release Notes

-This page documents production updates to Anthos GKE on-prem.
+This page documents production updates to GKE on-prem.
 You can periodically check this page for announcements about new or updated features, bug fixes, known issues, and deprecated functionality.

 See also: